Flag of Serbia: Design

-Only used on the greater arms' ermine mantling, as seen on the presidential standards.
+Only used on the greater coat of arms' ermine mantling, as seen on the presidential standards.

 Flag protocol

 The state flag (de facto national flag) is constantly flown on the entrances of state buildings.
-The National Assembly flies it only when in session and during national holidays.
-Institutions of provinces, Vojvodina and Kosovo and Metohija, fly it only on national holidays.
 It can also be flown during celebrations and other solemn manifestations which mark events of importance for Serbia, and on other occasions.
-During state mourning, it is flown at half mast, including by the organs of provinces, local organs, and public services.
+During state mourning, it is flown at half mast.
 The flag must be displayed in an election room during an election for state bodies and in the room of civil registry dedicated for marriage (the officiant has to carry a sash with flag colours as well).